 The Board monitors investment strategy and performance on an ongoing basis and regularly reviews the Investment Objective and Investment Policy in light of prevailing investor sentiment to ensure the Company remains attractive to its Shareholders.
 While the Board may seek to enhance NAV per share and potentially reduce any discount to NAV through share buybacks, this will only be done when resources permit and there can be no certainty that they will do so and/or that an enhancement to share price will be achieved.
+No buybacks were made during the year ended 31 March 2022.

-The Company has the authority to make market purchases of fully paid shares of up to 14.99% of each class of shares in issue, and renewal of this authority will be sought from Shareholders at the AGM in September 2021 and at each subsequent AGM, or earlier at an Extraordinary General Meeting if the Directors consider it appropriate.
+The Company has the authority to make market purchases of fully paid shares of up to 14.99% of the shares of no par value in issue, and renewal of this authority will be sought from Shareholders at the AGM in September 2022 and at each subsequent AGM, or earlier at an Extraordinary General Meeting if the Directors consider it appropriate.